jnozzi/cocoadev.com/markdown/OmniNetworkingServerProblem.md

 }

-When a client connects, it gets the "Welcome!" message, but then the server crashes at the line General/NSString *sockReadString = [enumStream readString]; with an "Uncaught exception: <General/ONTCPSocketWouldBlockExceptionName> Read aborted" error.
+When a client connects, it gets the "Welcome!" message, but then the server crashes at the line NSString *sockReadString = [enumStream readString]; with an "Uncaught exception: <ONTCPSocketWouldBlockExceptionName> Read aborted" error.

 This has been driving me nuts for a couple of days now.
 Any suggestions?